redpanda-data/connect/website/docs/guides/bloblang/about.md

 $ cat data.jsonl | benthos blobl 'foo.(bar | baz).buz'
 ```

+This document outlines the core features of the Bloblang language, but if you're totally new to Bloblang then it's worth following [the walkthrough first][blobl.walkthrough].

 ## Assignment

 A Bloblang mapping expresses how to create a new document by extracting data from an existing input document.
 Assignments consist of a [dot path][field_paths] argument on the left-hand side describing a field to be created within the new document, and a right-hand side query describing what the content of the new field should be.